Return to KMT & Gas Laws Menu

 760.0 torr 1.69 atm x –––––––– = 1280 torr (to three sig figs) 1 atm

 torr is the same as mmHg.
-It was intended as a replacement, however, mmHg did not fade away.
+It was intended as a replacement for mmHg, however, mmHg did not fade away.
 You need to know what torr is.
 By the way, it is a lowercase t, not a capital, as in Torr.

 If your instructor insists in using Torr, just follow his/her practice.
 Don't tell 'em some guy on the Internet (me!) said they were wrong.